-Recording Arts Academic Associate Degree (RAA) Program Overview
+Recording Arts Academic Associate Degree (RAAR/RAAD) Programs Overview

-The Recording Arts Associate Degree (RAA) Program consists of four terms and two academic years.
+The Recording Arts Associate Degree Residential (RAAR) and Distance (RAAD) Programs consist of four terms and two academic years.
 The first Academic Year (AY1) provides students with fundamental skills as an audio engineer or music producer.
-They will learn to record, edit, mix and master sound recordings using Digidesign's Pro Tools Digital Audio Workstations in order to realize an artist's or producer's creative vision by completing a minimum of 3 projects.
+They will learn to record, edit, mix and master sound recordings using Digidesign's Pro Tools Digital Audio Workstations in order to realize an artist's or producer's creative vision by completing our project requirements.
 They will learn the fundamentals in the operation of mixing consoles, micro-phones, signal processors, digital audio workstations, sequencing software and speaker systems.
-The second Academic Year (AY2) of the RAA Program prepares students for a career as a Freelance Audio Engineer, Commercial Radio Engineer, Television Audio Engineer or Recording Studio Owner/Operator.
+The second Academic Year (AY2) of the RAA Programs prepare students for a career as a Freelance Audio Engineer, Commercial Radio Engineer, Television Audio Engineer or Recording Studio Owner/Operator.
 Students will master Digital Audio Engineering Techniques, Analog Audio Engineering Techniques and Pro Tools software to create the desired qualities for sound recordings.
 All AY1 (101 & 102 level) courses must be taken first before the following AY2 (201 & 202 level) course subjects.
 The Gen Ed courses (ENGL-1301, MATH-1332, PSCH-1318, PSYCH-2301, HIST-1302) may be taken in any order, with one gen ed class per term and two during term four.